josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐦‍🔥_Trauma_Psycology_Medical_Misuse/🧬_twinning_detection.md

 **First created:** 2025-08-25 | **Last updated:** 2025-08-30

-*A guide to tracking, tracing, and untangling the simulation of sovereign voices*
+*A guide to tracking, tracing, and untangling the simulation of sovereign voices.*

 ---